 - Even though the institution that the student last attended is an accredited institution, the Director of Admissions for undergraduates at Georgia Southwestern State University may reject the application if there is reason to believe that the quality of the educational program of that institution is unsatisfactory.

 - An applicant will be accepted as a transient student only when the applicant's previous academic work appears satisfactory.
 The Director of Admissions for undergraduates shall have the right to require the applicant to submit a transcript of previous college work.

 - Since the University is primarily obligated to its regularly enrolled students, Georgia Southwestern State University will consider the acceptance of transient students only when their acceptance will cause no hardship to the University or its regularly enrolled students.

 - Transient students must present proof of required immunizations prior to enrollment.

 No application will be considered until all items below are received.
 Allow at least eight (8) weeks for processing.

-Submit application with $25 check or money order and immunization form (provided by the University) of the applicant.
+Submit application with $25 check or money order, a recent photograph and immunization form (provided by the University) of the applicant.
 To expedite the process, you may submit your application on line by visiting our website http://www.gsw.edu and also our international student website http://gsw.edu/Admissions/Who/International/index

 - Submit official copies of secondary school transcripts and all college transcripts.
 Youmust submit your transcripts to an Evaluation Service and have an original evaluation sent directly to us.
 Southwestern accepts evaluations from Josef Silny & Associates, Inc.http://www.jsilny.com/fcehtml.htm and American Association of Collegiate Registrars and Admission Officers (AACRAO) www.aacrao.org/credential/individual.htm.